LucaDP07/TravelBlog/README.md

 - USER STORIES:
 1. As a user I can create an account so that I can interact with the website with likes, comments and creating my own posts.(Create Account #16)
 2. As a registered user I can login and logout of the site so that I can access my content.(LogIn/LogOut #28)
+3. As a registered user, I can view the profiles of the members of the community so that I can find out more about the authors of the posts.(View Community Members #29)

 3.EPIC: Create landing page to attract users to the site.
 - USER STORIES:
 1. As a site admin I can provide a clear idea of what the website is about so that users know what to expect from it.(Create a Landing Page #15)

 4.EPIC: Enable registered users to CRUD their own trips.
 - USER STORIES:
 1. As a registered user I can CRUD my own trips so that I can manage my own content.(Create Post #17)

-5.EPIC: Create a trips list to provide content to users.
+5.EPIC: Create a trips list and gallery to provide content to users.
 - USER STORIES:
 1. As a user I can view a list of articles so that I can select the contents I like and see what the site’s purpose is.(View Pagination #19)
+2. As a user I can go to the Gallery Page so that I can see pictures posted by the admin.(Gallery #30)

 6.EPIC: Enable registered users to interact with trips posts to enhance UX.
 - USER STORIES:
 1. As a registered user I can like/unlike posts so that I can engage with the site content.(Like/Unlike Post #23)
 2. As a registered user I can comment a post so that I can engage with the community and be involved.(Comment Post#21)
 3. As a registered user I can add a picture to my post so that I can create a more visually interesting content.(Image Uploading#25)
+4. As a Registered User, I can save my favourites posts so that I can find them easily.
+(Favourites #31)

 **Strategy**